lmpham1/lmpham1/README.md

 - Fiddled with an issue of [Docusaurus](https://github.com/facebook/docusaurus/pull/6139) :sauropod:
 - Created a few chatbots for Discord and Messenger — because I have no IRL friends :robot:
 - Played around with React.js apps (mostly just to impress my non-tech friends) :zap:
-- Cooked up random and silly tools :wrench: (because why not?)
+- Cooked up random and silly tools :wrench:
 - (Attempted to) learn K-pop dance choreos :dancer:

 My goal is to find a job fulfilling enough that I can stop googling up "how to start a content-creating career".